 Field Notes: North Carolina

-North Carolina has established an Office of Healthy Carolinians that is responsible for keeping their Healthy People initiative on track.
+North Carolina has established the Office of Healthy Carolinians, which is responsible for keeping their Healthy People initiative on track.
 Staff are available to North Carolina counties for support and training, particularly coalition building.
 There is also a governor’s task force that certifies counties in the Healthy Carolinians project.
 The counties do an assessment and then implement an action plan.

-- Pink Book—Making Health Communication Programs Work (National Cancer Institute [NCI], 2002)
+- Pink Book—Making Health Communication Programs Work (National Cancer Institute, 2002)